tomresan/dismo-release/README.md

 ## 📋 Overview
-We present <b>DisMo</b>, a paradigm that learns a semantic motion representation space from videos that is disentangled from static content information such as appearance, structure, and even object category.
-These properties make extracted representations particularly transferable to novel content.
-We leverage this and condition off-the-shelf video models on our learned motion embeddings for the task of open-world motion transfer, where DisMo achieves state-of-the-art performance.
-Beyond that, DisMo's learned representations are also suitable for downstream tasks such as zero-shot action classification.
+We present <b>DisMo</b>, a paradigm that learns a semantic motion representation space from videos.
+These representations are disentangled from static content information such as appearance, structure, viewing angle and even object category, which makes them particularly suitable for attaching them onto novel content.
+We take advantage of this and condition off-the-shelf video models on our learned motion representations.
+Our semantic motion space paired with high-fidelity video models enable the task of open-world motion transfer, where we achieves state-of-the-art performance compared to previous methods.
+Beyond that, DisMo's learned representations are also suitable for downstream applications such as zero-shot action classification.

+## 🛠️ Setup

+TODO

 ## 🚀 Usage
 To use DisMo for motion transfer, we provide the code and weights for a CogVideoX-5B video model variant, which was adapted to be conditioned on motion embeddings and text prompts.
 You can load the default model variant as follows: